Canada lynx protections deal sealed by US, environmentalists

 During Donald Trump's presidency, officials said the lynx had recovered and no longer needed protection after their numbers rebounded in some areas.
 President Joe Biden's administration reversed course in November and agreed to keep the lynx's threatened species protections.
 That did not resolve the dispute over what areas they would need to survive.

-“There’s a lot of really good habitat in Colorado — wilderness and really remote areas,” said attorney John Pellgren, who represented the environmental groups that reached the settlement.
+“There’s a lot of really good habitat in Colorado — wilderness and really remote areas,” said attorney John Mellgren, who represented the environmental groups that reached the settlement.

-But he added that those areas face increased pressure as trees in forested areas are killed by beetles, wildfires and other problems that scientists say are worsened by climate change.
+But he added that those areas face increased pressure as trees in forested areas are killed by beetles, wildfires and other problems that are being worsened by climate change.

 Some scientists warn climate change could undo progress in lynx recovery, by melting away their snowy habitat and decreasing the availability of snowshoe hares.